atbcb/usab-uswds/_research/buildings-elements-spaces/indoor-environmental-quality/recommendations-for-accomodations.md

 ---
-Topic: Recommendations for Accommodations
+title: Recommendations for Accommodations
 order-number: 9
 research-title: Recommendations for Accommodations
-Status: Completed
+status: completed
-Year-Completed: 2006
+year-completed: 2006
-Topic: Indoor Environmental Quality
+topic: Indoor Environmental Quality
 ---

 People with chemical and/or electromagnetic sensitivities can experience debilitating reactions from exposure to extremely low levels of common chemicals such as pesticides, cleaning products, fragrances, and remodeling activities, and from electromagnetic fields emitted by computers, cell phones, and other electrical equipment.